TheSmashy/TFU/hardware/TFU-T2.md

 - **20 %** — admin tasks, map work, and close-range problem-solving
 - **50 %** — rapid escalation for target ID and short, high-output bursts

-**Group 10 support** remains for advanced users, but requires a high-drain cell (H10) and acceptance of shortened runtime and higher thermal load.
+For users who understand the trade-offs, **Group 5 (1 / 20 / 100 %)** with an **H10** unlocks full driver output:

+- **1 %** — same low floor as Group 8
+- **20 %** — general work and search level
+- **100 %** — maximum punch; treat as a 10–15 s burst mode with enforced cool-down

+**Thermal Guidance (Group 5 / H10):**
-**Thermal Guidance:** even at 50 % the aluminum chassis will get hot within ≈ 60–90 s.
-Limit continuous high to ≤ 45 s followed by ≥ 90 s cool-down for emitter longevity.
+At 100 % the aluminum chassis will reach “too hot to hold” quickly.
+Keep continuous full-power bursts to ≈ 10–15 s followed by ≥ 90 s cool-down.
+This preserves emitter life and keeps the cell out of abuse territory.

 > *Low signature.
 Immediate escalation.
 Absolute control.*